-The modelled mean seasonal cycle of the river discharge for the boreal Ob watershed is shown in Fig. 7a.
-The GRDC (Fekete et al., 1999) observed river discharge is shown as a dotted red line in Fig. 7a.
-The modelled river discharge PEAT with increased evapotranspiration (Fig. 7b and c), which can reach 4.9 mm/d for the average month of June instead of 2.1 mm/d on average for the standard version in the Ob watershed.
-The increase in evapotranspiration results in a reduction in river flow of more than 4600 m3 s-1 on average over the mean month of June.
+The modelled mean seasonal cycle of the river discharge for the boreal Ob watershed is shown in Fig. 9a.
+The GRDC (Fekete et al., 1999) observed river discharge is shown as a dotted red line in Fig. 9a.
+The modelled river discharge PEAT with the peatland scheme results in a 20% reduction in the maximum river discharge obtained by the standard ORCHIDEE-HL high latitude version (STD) (Fig. 9a).
+The reintroduction of runoff into peat soils allows higher soil moisture resulting in an increased evapotranspiration (Fig. 9b and c), which can reach 4.9 mm/d for the average month of June instead of 2.1 mm/d on average for the standard version in the Ob watershed.
+The increase in evapotranspiration results in a reduction in river flow of more than $4600 \text{ m}^3 \text{ s}^{-1}$ on average over the mean month of June.